Reedham Children's Trust

 Overview

-Today, the Trust operates through two distinct funding streams: providing boarding school fee assistance for approximately 130 vulnerable children annually across independent and state boarding schools, and funding grassroots organizations in Croydon through the Youth Innovation Fund and Croydon Youth Consortium partnerships.
-With recent expenditure of £550,631 against income of £287,387 (year ending June 2024), the Trust is actively drawing on its investment income and reserves to maximize impact for vulnerable children.
+Today, the Trust operates through two distinct funding streams: providing boarding school fee assistance for approximately 130 vulnerable children annually across independent and state boarding schools, and funding grassroots organisations in Croydon through the Youth Innovation Fund and Croydon Youth Consortium partnerships.
+With recent expenditure of £550,631 against income of £287,387 (year ending June 2024), the Trust is actively drawing on its investment income and reserves to maximise impact for vulnerable children.

 Funding Priorities

-Grant Programs
+Grant Programmes

 1. Boarding School Fee Assistance